-Due date: April 27, 2009 11:59 PM
+Due date: Friday, April 8, 2016 11:59 PM

-This lab assignment uses agents for simulating a simple lift scenario.
+This lab assignment uses agents for simulating a simple lift (also known as "elevator") scenario.
 It exercises modeling with agents, concurrency, and message sending.
 Don't be too intimidated by this project: the individual agents are not all that complicated although there are several of them and care must be taken with each one to fully understand the messages it must process and state changes it must make.

-I suggest an approach of approaching each agent type, one by one, understanding what it must do, coding it, and testing it in isolation (build a testing skeleton for each one - you can include this in the program file with the agent code).
+I suggest an approach of attacking each agent type, one by one, understanding what it must do, coding it, and testing it in isolation (build a testing skeleton for each one - you can include this in the program file with the agent code).